conflictserpent/battlesnake-admin-2018/README.md

 Go [here](https://github.com/settings/developers) to create a new Github OAuth app to get your credentials to fill in `GITHUB_CLIENT_*` values above.

 More info here: <https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/>

+### Run the required services

+First, run `docker-compose -f docker-compose.yml up -d` to spin up all the services including the battlesnake game server.

+Then, run the migration script for dynamodb `./scripts/migrate`.

+### Start the server and client build

+To get the server and client running, open two terminal windows and run `./scripts/run-server` and `./scripts/run-cient` in them respectively.